cocos/cocos-docs/en/advanced-topics/jsb-optimizations.md

 node.jsb.ts

-> Note: All files ending with `.jsb.ts` will be replaced with their corresponding versions without the `.jsb` extension during the packaging process.
+> **Note**: All files ending with `.jsb.ts` will be replaced with their corresponding versions without the `.jsb` extension during the packaging process.
 For example, `node.jsb.ts` will replace `node.ts`.
 You can refer to the `cc.config.json` file in the root directory of the engine for more details.
 It contains the corresponding `overrides` field, such as `"cocos/scene-graph/node.ts": "cocos/scene-graph/node.jsb.ts"`.

 ```ts
 // The _ctor callback function in JS is triggered during the final stage of the `var node = new Node();` process in JS, i.e., after the CPP Node object is created.
 Therefore, the ArrayBuffer returned by the _getSharedArrayBufferObject binding function must exist.